Carrie Nolan, PhD

-With the idea of getting instructors out of their comfort zones by getting them to 'unplug' and go to 'strange lands', I have taken cohorts of 10 instructors on 6 day kayak trips, in March 2018, January 2019, & Feb.
+With the idea of getting instructors out of their comfort zones by getting them to 'unplug' and go to 'strange lands', I have taken three cohorts of 10 professors from multiple institutions on 6 day kayak trips, in March 2018, January 2019, & Feb.
 2020, to engage them in a course in experiential place-based learning.
 The results included colleague connections and inspiration and a renewed vigor for change in the challenging work of leading students in learning.
+As one instructor said "Paddles and Pedagogy was legitimately a transformative experience for me as an instructor.
+It helped me identify the things I was already doing right but more importantly it provided tons of feedback about how I can improve the things that aren't aiding my students' learning.”

 Coast Mountain College (formerly Northwest Community College), under my leadership, built and opened our yurt teaching lab in 2018.
 The purpose of the lab is to serve as an experimental place to 'play' with teaching and learning.
 Quite literally, it is for out of the box teaching, or, what we have come to identify as 'round teaching'.
 To teach in the yurt, instructors must identify an intention to do something different in their practice, document and share their actions.
 In the first semester we had 7 instructors from Geoscience, Trades-Automotive, Biology, Social Work, Early Childhood Care & Education, and Business instructing 22 hours/week in the yurt.
 To read about the results of this work see: https://bccampus.ca/2019/06/25/round-teaching-how-shapes-shape-learning/